gao-hongnan/omniverse/omniverse/operations/machine_learning_lifecycle/03_dataops_pipeline.md

     -   Enables automatic transition from development to production stages.
     -   Ensures human oversight and control over what gets deployed.

-#### 2. **CI/CD: Deploy Image to Production Environment**
+#### Step 2.
+CI/CD: Deploy Image to Production Environment

 Basically, the same steps as in the staging environment, but this time the image is deployed to the production environment.

-We can however have some additional steps such as monitoring and feedback loops.
+We can have some additional steps such as monitoring and feedback loops.

-#### Monitoring and Alerting
+##### Monitoring and Alerting

-This step will not be covered in details, as we will have a dedicated section at stage 11/12/13 later.
+This step will not be covered in details as it is out of scope for this post, but will be discussed in the later stages.
+Monitoring is a big thing in Machine Learning because not only do we monitor for system health, we also monitor for data quality and data drift.

 Once deployed, the data pipelines are continuously monitored to ensure they are functioning correctly.
 This can involve tracking metrics such as data quality,